ibm-cloud-architecture/refarch-integration/docs/icp/README.md

 ![](icp-brown-ns.png)

-We will use this namespace to push the *hybrid integration* components.
+We will use this namespace to push the *hybrid integration* components into ICP cluster.

 # Configurations
 As an hybrid solution each component of the solution may run on existing on-premise server or on IBM Cloud Private.
 The deployment decision will be driven by the business requirements and the availability of underlying IBM middleware product as docker image.